Lewwy95/SkogBot/README.md

 npm install
 ```

 This project supports multiple .env files by using cross-env.
 You will need to create a '.rel.env' file in the root of your project as a minimum requirement.
-This file should follow the following format as an example, but with your database and token filled in:
+This file should follow the following format as an example, but with your OpenAI key, database and token filled in:

 ```.rel.env
 COUNTCOINS=10 # The amount of coins earned when contributing to the counting game (Required)